-The best way to circumvent Netflix geo blocking is through a VPN.
-For example, a person living the U.S. wants to see the Netflix Australian offerings.
+The best way to circumvent Netflix geo-blocking is through a VPN.
+For example, a person living in the U.S. wants to see Netflix Australian offerings.
 Connecting to a VPN site based in Australia will display an ISP address recognized by Netflix as an “authorized” Australian server.

 Sports fans can likewise be geo-blocked from streaming their favorite local teams on the internet.
-Leagues and owners exercise exclusive distribution rights which black out local games, even for users willing to pay for the service.
+Leagues and owners exercise exclusive distribution rights that blackout local games, even for users willing to pay for the service.
 VPNs can bypass those blackouts.

 Avoid abusive sales practices

 Some e-commerce vendors use geo-restrictions to the detriment of online customers.
 Those vendors could, for example, display higher product prices for more affluent areas.
 Comparison shoppers can use a VPN for online price comparisons as well as access to geographically specific special pricing and discounts.